eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 | ``FLOAT128``     | ``TK_FLOAT128``   |
 +------------------+-------------------+

-This examples show how to create members of each primitive type using |DynamicTypeBuilderFactory-api|.
+This example shows how to create members of each primitive type using |DynamicTypeBuilderFactory-api|.

 .. tabs::